Frequently Asked Questions

 DVR works with USB drives or the micro-SD card.
 Both are not needed.
 DVR requires a minimum storage of 128GB.
 There is no maximum drive size restriction.
 See FAQ #22 for more on supported drives.
 We recommend that the 60-minute pause buffer be disabled when using microSD cards and thumb drives.
 This will help ensure a long life for such storage.

-The Zapperbox will work without an Internet connection.
-However, there are five reasons for connecting the ZapperBox M1 to the Internet:
+The ZapperBox will work without an Internet connection.
+However, there are five reasons for connecting your ZapperBox to the Internet:

 1. For software updates.
 You can always skip some updates and only download essential updates after reviewing the release notes on our website.
 We plan to keep adding new and interesting features to the ZapperBox via software updates.
 We recommend keeping your ZapperBox always connected to the Internet.